wbamberg/idl-reference/docs/nsIContentPrefObserver.md

 <tr>
 <td></td>
-<td>aGroup      the group to which the pref belongs, or null
+<td>aName       the name of the pref that was set
-                      if it's a global pref (applies to all sites)
 </td>
 </tr>

 <tr>
 <td></td>
-<td>aGroup      the group to which the pref belongs, or null
+<td>aValue      the new value of the pref
-                      if it's a global pref (applies to all sites)
 </td>
 </tr>